Nimalesh/BigData_Web_Log/README.md

     - `/stats/anomaly_count` – total anomalies (Stat panel)
     - `/annotations` – to overlay error events

-**Example:**
-Grafana configuration and sample panel setups are available in the project documentation or by visiting your Flask API at [http://localhost:5001](http://localhost:5001).

 ---

 ## Machine Learning/Alerting

-- ML models can be trained on historical data (batch) or streaming data (real-time).
+- ML models can be trained on historical data (batch).
-- Alerts (anomaly detection, outlier detection) are generated in real-time and can be pushed to dashboards, email, or other systems.
+- Alerts (anomaly detection, outlier detection) are generated in real-time and can be pushed to dashboards.

 ---